universidad-zaragoza/learning-experience-ray-tracing/README.md

 $prompt> make
 ```

 After the execution of the 'make' command there are provided two different executables meant to benchmark the implementation of a Concurrent Bounded Queue with the two types of underlying mutex implementations: 'main\_isa\_mtx' and 'main\_isa\_mtx\_sleep'.
 The former corresponds to a basic mutex implementation and the latter to an extension to hint a low-power state for cores under a contention scenario.
+Please note that for the assembly code to be compiled it is required to run make under an ARMv8 ISA.

 ```
 $prompt> ./main QUEUE_SIZE N_READERS max_rep